turbodatadrifter3tdi/news-homepages/_site/extracts.md

 `lemma` | The root word
-`n` | How many headlines the word appeared in over the last 90 days `top_verb` | The most frequently used verb in headlines containing this word `timeseries` | The number of headlines feature this word on each day in our time range
+`n` | How many headlines the word appeared in over the last 90 days `top_verb` | The most frequently used verb in headlines containing this word `timeseries` | The number of headlines featuring this word on each day in our time range